farbodsz/UsefulViews/README.md

-# LabelledSpinner
+# UsefulViews

 [![Build Status](https://travis-ci.org/FarbodSalamat-Zadeh/LabelledSpinner.svg?branch=master)](https://travis-ci.org/FarbodSalamat-Zadeh/LabelledSpinner)

+Some useful widgets to use in Android development.

-A Spinner component with a floating label for Android, similar to EditText components wrapped in a TextInputLayout.
-It answers [this question on Stack Overflow](http://stackoverflow.com/questions/31625620/floating-label-spinner), and [another similar question](http://stackoverflow.com/questions/31001991/how-to-customize-a-spinner-with-floating-text).
+This project initially started from `LabelledSpinner` (a Spinner component with a floating label for Android).
+For reference you can see [this question on Stack Overflow](http://stackoverflow.com/questions/31625620/floating-label-spinner), and [another similar question](http://stackoverflow.com/questions/31001991/how-to-customize-a-spinner-with-floating-text).

 ## Gradle (Android Studio)
 You can add this Android library to your Gradle dependencies.